Cleveland Clinic Lerner Research Institute Logo

 Another strength of a completely parametric survival analysis is that the investigator can test the "goodness" of the model.
 Specifically, the theory of mixture distributions would indicate that if a survival curve (or death density function) is generated for each observation, the mean of these should be the overall survival curve.
 And for any subset of the data, such a subset mean should well fit the empiric survival curve (unless a risk factor has not been taken into account).

-For sheer practice of fitting a variety of hazard shapes with up to three phases, you may now wish to explore the coronary artery bypass grafting data set.
+For practice fitting a variety of hazard shapes with up to three phases, you may now wish to explore the coronary artery bypass grafting data set.
 It contains the event death, return of angina, and reintervention.
 To get you started, hz.deadp.KUL is an annotated setup for the event death.
 You will want to start off with some actuarial estimates, as you did for the data set above, and work your way through all these events.

 For practice at both fitting interesting hazard shapes, controversy as to what events should be "bundled" as a single event, and then exercising of the procedure's variable selection possibilities, a limited valve replacement data set ($HAZARD/examples/data/valves) is provided, along with a sample multivariable setup program hm.deadp.VALVES.

-Since an important aspect of the model is exercising the resulting equations, we have included a number of plots (hp. jobs) as well as a number of validation files (the hs jobs).
+Since an important aspect of the model is exercising the resulting equations, we have included a number of plots (hp. jobs), as well, as a number of validation files (the hs jobs).
 These are internally commented.

 Another use of predictions is for comparing alternative treatments from analyses of different data sets.
 One example of this is given in hp.death.COMPARISON, an example of comparison of PTCA, CABG and medical treatment.